russmckendrick/records/content/albums/where-you-been-14192609/index.md

 ---
-title: "Dinosaur Jr - Where You Been"
+title: "Dinosaur Jr. - Where You Been"
-artist_name: "Dinosaur Jr"
+artist_name: "Dinosaur Jr."
 artist: "dinosaur-jr"
 album_name: "Where You Been"
 date: 2019-09-28T07:52:21.000000Z